 Thousands Lynch Two Black Men in Marion, Indiana

-On August 7, 1930, a white mob used crowbars and hammers to break into the Grant County jail in Marion, Indiana, to lynch three young Black men, who had been accused of murdering a white man and assaulting a white woman, and arrested earlier that afternoon.
+On August 7, 1930, a white mob used crowbars and hammers to break into the Grant County jail in Marion, Indiana, to lynch three young Black men who had been arrested earlier that afternoon after being accused of murdering a white man and assaulting a white woman.
 Thomas Shipp, 18, and Abram Smith, 19, were severely beaten and lynched, and 16-year-old James Cameron was badly beaten but survived.

-During that afternoon, word of the charges against these young Black men spread and a growing mob of angry white residents gathered outside the Grant County Jail.
-Around 9:30 p.m., the mob attempted to rush the jail and was repelled by tear gas.
+That afternoon, word of the charges against these young Black men spread, and a growing mob of angry white residents gathered outside the Grant County Jail.
+Around 9:30 pm, the mob attempted to rush the jail and was repelled by tear gas.
 An hour later, members of the mob successfully barreled past the sheriff and three deputies, grabbed Mr. Shipp and Mr. Smith from their cells as they prayed, and dragged them into the street.
-By then, the crowd totaled between 5000 and 10,000 people -- half the white population of Grant County.
-While spectators watched and cheered, the mob beat, tortured, and hanged both men from trees in the courthouse yard, brutally murdering them without benefit of trial or legal proof of guilt.
+By then, the crowd totaled between 5,000 and 10,000 people—half the white population of Grant County.
+While spectators watched and cheered, the mob beat, tortured, and hanged both men from trees in the courthouse yard, brutally murdering them without the benefit of trial or legal proof of guilt.

 As the bodies of Mr. Shipp and Mr. Smith remained suspended above the crowd, members of the mob re-entered the jail and grabbed 16-year-old James Cameron, another Black youth accused of being involved in the crime.
-The mob beat Mr. Cameron severely and was preparing to hang him alongside the others when a member of the crowd intervened and said he was innocent.
-Mr. Cameron was released.
+The mob beat the teenager severely and was preparing to hang him alongside the others, but when a member of the crowd intervened and said he was innocent, James was released.

-Enraged by the lynching, the NAACP traveled to Marion to investigate, and later provided the U.S Attorney General with the names of 27 people believed to have participated.
+Enraged by the lynching, the NAACP traveled to Marion to investigate, and later provided the U.S. Attorney General with the names of 27 people believed to have participated.
 Though the lynching was photographed and spectators were clearly visible, local residents claimed not to recognize anyone pictured.
-Charges were finally brought against the leaders of the mob, but all-white juries acquitted them, despite this overwhelming evidence.
+Charges were finally brought against the leaders of the mob, but all-white juries acquitted them despite this overwhelming evidence.
+In contrast, James Cameron, the Black teenager who survived, was tried for murder, convicted of being an accessory, and served four years in prison.
 The alleged assault victim, Mary Ball, testified years later that she had not been raped.